kyclark/tiny_python_projects/histy/discussion.md

 ## Further

 * Turn the histogram 90 degrees so that the characters are listed on the bottom and the bars go up
+* You will use this code in the Pareto exercise to plot the distribution of resources over a given set of actors.